 - Set budget

-- Coordinate invites, flowers, photographer, etc.
+- Plan and coordinate the event's invitations, flowers, photographer, etc.

 - Airport duty.